Guinea1/sqldisplay/README.md

 # sqldisplay

-## A simple package to make displaying MySQL queries much easier
+## An extremely simple package to make displaying SQL queries much easier

 ### How do I use it?
 Pretty simple, just install with pip(3):